-Particular emphasis is given to providing global standards for a high-capacity (terabit) optical transport network (OTN) infrastructure, and for high speed (multi Mbit/s and Gbit/s) network access and home networking.
-This includes the related work on modelling for network, system and equipment management, transport network architectures and layer interworking.
-Special consideration is being given to the changing telecommunication environment, for example, supporting the evolving needs of mobile communication networks.
+Particular emphasis is given to providing global standards for a high-capacity (terabit) optical transport network (OTN) infrastructure, and for high speed (multi Gbit/s) network access and home networking.
+This includes the related work on modelling for network, system and equipment management (including the use of open source tools), transport network architectures, support of network slicing (including orchestration and capability exposure), layer interworking and the application of artificial intelligence/machine learning (AI/ML) to move towards self-managed autonomous networks.

+Special consideration is being given to the changing telecommunication environment, for example, supporting the evolving needs of mobile communication networks (e.g. support of IMT-2020/5G and the evolution to IMT-2030/6G), data centres, cloud computing and the metaverse.

-Access network technologies addressed by the study group include passive optical network (PON), point-to-point optical, and copper-based digital subscriber line (DSL) technologies, including ADSL, VDSL, HDSL, SHDSL, G.fast and MGfast.
+Access network technologies addressed by the study group include passive optical network (PON), point-to-point optical, and copper-based digital subscriber line (DSL) technologies.
 These access technologies find application in their traditional uses as well as in backhaul and fronthaul networks for emerging services such as broadband wireless and data centre interconnect.
 Home networking technologies include wired broadband, wired narrowband, wireless narrowband, optical fibre and free-space optical communications.
 Both access and home networking for smart-grid applications are supported.

-Network, system and equipment features covered include: routing, switching, interfaces, multiplexers; secure transport; network synchronization (including frequency, time and phase); cross-connect (including optical cross-connect (OXC)), add/drop multiplexers (including fixed or reconfigurable optical add/drop multiplexers (ROADM)), amplifiers, transceivers, repeaters, regenerators; multilayer network protection switching and restoration; operations, administration and maintenance (OAM); transport resource management and control capabilities to enable increased transport network agility, resource optimization, and scalability (e.g. the application of software-defined networking (SDN) to transport networks, together with enabling the use of artificial intelligence (AI)/machine learning (ML) to support the automation of transport network operations).
-Many of these topics are addressed for various media and transport technologies, such as metallic and terrestrial/submarine optical fibre cables, dense and coarse wavelength-division multiplexing (DWDM and CWDM) optical systems for fixed and flex-grid networks, optical transport network (OTN), including the evolution of OTN beyond 400 Gbit/s rates, Ethernet and other packet-based data services.
+Network, system and equipment features covered include: routing, switching, interfaces, multiplexers; secure transport; network synchronization (including frequency, time and phase); cross-connect (including optical cross-connect (OXC)), add/drop multiplexers (including fixed or reconfigurable optical add/drop multiplexers (ROADM)), amplifiers, transceivers, repeaters, regenerators; multilayer network protection switching and restoration; operations, administration and maintenance (OAM); transport resource management and control capabilities to enable increased transport network agility, resource optimization, and scalability (e.g. the application of software-defined networking (SDN) to transport networks, together with enabling the use of artificial intelligence /machine learning (AI/ML) to support the automation of transport network operations).
+Many of these topics are addressed for various media and transport technologies, such as metallic and terrestrial/submarine optical fibre cables, dense and coarse wavelength-division multiplexing (DWDM and CWDM) optical systems for fixed and flex-grid networks, optical transport network (OTN), including the evolution of OTN beyond 1 T bit/s rates, Ethernet and other packet-based data services.

 The study group will handle the entire range of fibre and cable performance (including test methods), field deployment and installation, taking into account the need for additional specifications driven by new optical fibre technologies and new applications.
 The activity on field deployment and installation will address reliability, security aspects and social issues, such as the reduction of excavation, the problems caused to traffic and the generation of construction noise, and will include the investigation and standardization of new techniques allowing faster, cost-effective and safer cable installation.
 Planning, construction, maintenance and management of the physical infrastructure will take into account the advantages of emerging technologies.
 Approaches that improve network resilience and recovery from disasters will be studied.

-In its work, Study Group 15 will take into account related activities in other ITU study groups, standards development organizations, forums and consortia, and will collaborate with them to avoid duplication of effort and identify any gaps in the development of global standards.
+In its work, Study Group 15 should take into account related activities in other ITU study groups, standards development organizations, forums and consortia, and will collaborate with them to avoid duplication of effort and identify any gaps in the development of global standards.

-Study Group 15 has developed standards on networks, technologies and infrastructures for transport, access and home related to Action Line C2 (Information and communication infrastructure) of the World Summit on the Information Society (WSIS) and United Nations Sustainable Development Goal 9 (Industry, innovation and infrastructure).
+Study Group 15 should develop standards on networks, technologies and infrastructures for transport, access and home related to Action Line C2 (Information and communication infrastructure) of the World Summit on the Information Society (WSIS) and United Nations Sustainable Development Goal 9 (Industry, innovation and infrastructure).

 2 List of Questions assigned to Study Group 15 by WTSA-24